CDSoft/pp/README.md

 emits the current content of `FILENAME`.

 **`!flushlit[erate]`**
 writes files built with `!lit` before reaching the end of the document.
-This macro is automatically executed before any script execution or file inclusion with !src.
+This macro is automatically executed before any script execution or file inclusion with `!src`.

 **`!src(FILENAME)[(LANG)]`**, **`!source(FILENAME)[(LANG)]`**
 formats an existing source file in a colorized code block.